renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 ```
 DROP TABLE Employee_details;
 ```
-This example drops the Employee_details table if it exists in the SQL database.
+This example drops the Employee_details table if it exists in the docs.SQL database.
 This removes the complete information if available in the table.

 ## 7. CREATE DATABASE Statement

-This SQL statement creates the new database in the database management system.
+This docs.SQL statement creates the new database in the database management system.

 **Syntax of CREATE DATABASE Statement:**
 ```